 - Print my yearly and quarterly goals and tape them to the wall where I see them every day.

 The quarterly plan is a short version of the yearly plan, which I dive into on the 1st of every April, July and October.
 I ask myself most of the same questions as above, but my timelines are three months instead of a year.
 I print out and post this new plan so I see it daily.

 Every Sunday night after dinner, I sit down to do two things:

-- I set my goals for the week, guesstimate how much time each will take, and schedule these tasks in my calendar.
-(Specific is good!)
+- I set my goals for the week, guesstimate how much time each will take and schedule these tasks in my calendar.
 It’s important to leave unscheduled time for surprises.

-In the spirit of the yearly and quarterly plans, the purpose of this exercise is to decide exactly what I want to accomplish and create a plan to help me install the habits to get to my goals.
+In the spirit of the yearly and quarterly plans, the purpose of this exercise is to decide exactly what I want to accomplish and create a plan to help me install the habits to reach my goals.
 You can’t hit a target you can’t see.

 4. Daily Planning

-In years past, I’d drill down even further by starting my day with a list of intentions and action items, and then compiling a list of accomplishment as I went.
+In years past, I’d drill down even further by starting my day with a list of intentions and action items, compiling a list of accomplishments as I went.
 At the beginning of my habits journey, this was helpful, but now I can simply refer to my weekly plan at the beginning of each day to fix my bearings.

 2.2.2 The Physical Habit

 The body is a complex machine, but instructions are freely available for creating one that serves you well as a vehicle to carry you through life.
 Basically: Eat well and exercise.